Next Gen Authors – Encouraging Kids to Write!

 - Look for publishing opportunities.
 There are plenty of companies that publish kid’s works, such as Highlights, StoneSoup and Cricket Magazine.
 Be sure to also check out writing contests, online sources and even the school newsletter.

-Writing and reading go hand in hand so keep your children reading, encourage their creativity, and submit some of their work.
+There are so many benefits to encouraging kids to write.
+And, writing and reading go hand in hand so keep your children reading, encourage their creativity, and submit some of their work.

 Note: This article was originally published on www.readerviews.com.Follow my blog with Bloglovin